June 2026

 Training on modern slavery and trafficking

-We recognise that appropriate training on Modern Slavery will increase awareness among our people, as well as mitigating the risk within the business and the supply chain.
+We recognise that appropriate training on modern slavery will increase awareness among our people, as well as mitigating the risk within the business and the supply chain.

 Our Code of Conduct forms part of our induction process for all new starters and is a compulsory training requirement for existing employees within the business.
-It explains what Modern Slavery is and informs our people that it is their responsibility to help prevent, detect and report incidences of Modern Slavery.
-It advises our people to raise concerns about incidences of Modern Slavery through management or our independent confidential helpline managed by Safecall.
+It explains what modern slavery is and informs our people that it is their responsibility to help prevent, detect and report incidences of modern slavery.
+It advises our people to raise concerns about incidences of modern slavery through management or our independent confidential helpline managed by Safecall.

-We have included in our toolbox briefings to our projects, a specific briefing on Modern Slavery, advising our people on the warning signs to look out for where there may be incidences of modern slavery and advising them how to report any concerns.
+We have included in our toolbox briefings to our projects, a specific briefing on modern slavery advising our people on the warning signs to look out for where there may be incidences of modern slavery and advising them how to report any concerns.

 Processes for reporting slavery and human trafficking